Ouxsoft/LivingMarkup/docs/classes.md

 ## `Engine`
 The `Engine` loads a DOM object and modifies the `Document`.

-### `Module Types`
+### `Element Types`
-A Module Type consists of an XPath expressions and a class name.
-It is used to define the Module.
+A Element Type consists of an XPath expressions and a class name.
+It is used to define the Element.
 The XPath expression  ("//block") finds the elements inside the `Document`.
-The class name defines the class used to instantiate elements found as Modules.
+The class name defines the class used to instantiate elements found as Elements.
 This class name may feature variables ("/Blocks/{name}") that are resolved using the Page DOM element's attributes (<block name="Message"/>).

 ### `Automated Methods`
-Automated Methods are used to orchestrates method calls against all instantiated Modules.
+Automated Methods are used to orchestrates method calls against all instantiated Elements.

-## `Modules`
+## `Elements`
-The Module constructor is passed the DOM element's attributes, arguments, and stored parameters.
+The Element constructor is passed the DOM element's attributes, arguments, and stored parameters.
-Modules are most often used to replace DOM element with dynamic content.
+Elements are most often used to replace DOM element with dynamic content.
-Modules should be designed for the content management system user with safe gaurds in place.
+Elements should be designed for the content management system user with safe gaurds in place.
-Only Page DOM elements with Handlers are instantiated as Modules; the rest are generally static content.
+Only Page DOM elements with Handlers are instantiated as Elements; the rest are generally static content.

 ### `Attributes`
 A Handler can feature a Document's element name attribute to specify the object's class name.